Montmartre Top 10

 10. Shopping

 Just like the rest of the city, Montmartre is full of interesting shops and boutiques lining the streets.
-The shops around Sacré Cœur and Place du Tertre are definitely geared more toward tourists, but there are plenty of other nearby shops that you can pop into as well.
+The shops around Sacré Cœur and Place du Tertre are definitely a bit touristy, but there are plenty of other nearby shops that you can pop into as well.

 So, what are you waiting for?
 Be sure to check out this trendy, fun, and super unique neighborhood during your next trip to Paris!